top of page

 3. Caffeine & Taurine

 You might recognise taurine, it's commonly included in energy drinks alongside caffeine.
-But it's purpose is not to provide more energy, it helps to counteract the hypertension caused by caffeine, providing and a smoother experience with less jitters and less anxiety.
+But its purpose is not to provide more energy, it helps to counteract the hypertension caused by caffeine, providing a smoother experience with less jitters and less anxiety.
 Supplementation has also been shown to have a wide range of beneficial effects on the heart and cardiovascular system, with one study showing it slightly improves athletic performance in untrained healthy people.
 Taking taurine with your cup of coffee is basically like creating your own healthy energy drink.

 If you're normally sensitive to caffeine, taurine is a great option for benefiting from caffeine with less of the unpleasant side effects.
-The most convenient option, if you don't want to make coffee while on the trail, is to simply bring along some caffeine pills - just make sure they are not higher than 100mg (approx. 1 cup of fresh coffee) so that you have the flexibility to take the smaller doses.
-This point is quite important, as caffeine interferes with sleep quality, you should always be aiming for the minimum effective dose.
-And this dose will depend on how much sleep you've had, how tall you are, and if you regularly consume tea or coffee.
+The most convenient option, if you don't want to make coffee while on the trail, is to simply bring along some caffeine pills - just make sure they are not higher than 100mg (approx. 1 cup of fresh coffee) so that you have the flexibility to take smaller doses.
+This point is quite important, as caffeine interferes with sleep quality, you should always be aiming for the minimum effective dose, and this dose will depend on how much sleep you've had, how tall you are, and if you regularly consume tea or coffee.

-• Caffeine: Acute, take only when needed.
+• Acute, take only when needed.

-• Caffeine: 80mg - 400mg per day.
+• 80mg - 400mg per day.

 Caffeine's Main Benefits